 ELIZABETH LAMBERT (c.
 1450-c.1527)

 Elizabeth Lambert was the daughter of John Lambert (d.1487), Warden of the Mercer’s Company of London, and Amy Marshall.
 She is better known to history as “Jane Shore.”
 How did Elizabeth end up as Jane?
-Probably because early records of her gave no first name, referring to her only as “Mistress Shore,” the name she acquired by her first marriage.
+Probably because early mentions of her refer only to “Mistress Shore,” the name she acquired by her first marriage.
 Later, writers needed a first name for their fictionalized histories and settled on Jane.
-However it came about, this young woman was from a good family and was taught to read and write.
-She was married to William Shore, a goldsmith, but the marriage was annulled in 1476 on grounds of his impotence.
-At about that time, she caught the eye of King Edward IV and became the king’s mistress.
-Unlike many others who enjoyed Edward’s favors, he kept her until his death in 1483.
+Elizabeth Lambert was taught to read and write.
+She married William Shore, a goldsmith, but the marriage was annulled in 1476 on grounds of impotence.
+At about that time, she caught the eye of King Edward IV and became his mistress, a relationship that lasted until his death in 1483.
 During that time, her intercession on behalf of Eton College, which Edward wanted to close, earned her that institution’s gratitude.
-It is due to historians there that we know what little we do of her life.
 After Edward died, Elizabeth reportedly shared her favors with two noblemen, Thomas Grey, 1st marquess of Dorest and William Hastings, 1st baron Hastings.
 Neither of them were able to protect her when Richard III declared himself king in his nephew’s stead.
-Both were accused of treason and Mistress Shore faced similar charges.
+Both were accused of treason and Elizabeth faced similar charges.
 She was also charged with sorcery and with conspiring with Edward’s queen, Elizabeth Woodville, to kill King Edward.
 The accusations were groundless and probably made to coerce her into giving evidence against others.
 They were reduced to a charge of harlotry and she was made to do penance at Paul’s Cross, after which she was imprisoned in Ludgate.
-While she was there, the king’s solicitor, Thomas Lynom, fell in love with her and married her, much against the advice of King Richard.
-Richard, however, eventually pardoned the new Mistress Lynom and the marriage lasted some thirty years during which they had at least one child, a daughter.
+While she was there, the king’s solicitor, Thomas Lynom, fell in love with her and married her against the advice of King Richard.
+Richard eventually pardoned her and the marriage lasted some thirty years.
+They had at least one child, a daughter.
 Most stories say “Jane Shore” died in poverty.
 This is probably an exaggeration, extrapolated from the account Sir Thomas More left of meeting her during the reign of Henry VIII.
 She was buried in Hinxworth Church, Hertfordshire.
 Portrait: her figure appears on her parents’ memorial brass in Hinxworth Church.

 JANE LAMBERT (d.1598+)